microsoft/vscode-docs/docs/python/tutorial-fastapi.md

 The Debug Console can be a powerful tool to quickly test expressions and better understand the state of your code at the time of the breakpoint.
 You can also use it to run arbitrary code, such as calling functions or printing variables.
 Learn more about Python debugging in VS Code in the [Python tutorial](python-tutorial.md#configure-and-run-the-debugger).

-Finally, let's add the remaining routes for our application so we can list all and specific items, as well as remove them from our grocery list.
+Finally, let's add the remaining routes for our application so we can list all items or specific items, as well as remove them from our grocery list.

 11. Replace the content in `main.py` with the code below:
     ```python